- Backgroundtransferhost.exe is a legitimate .exe file belonging to Microsoft Windows. It helps the system to download updates in the background.

 - How can I stop backgroundtransferhost.exe from stealing my bandwith?

 Users reported problems with backgroundtransferhost.exe network usage.
 This happens because the computer is downloading updated for the system and also it might serve update files to other computers nearby.
-We suggest to set a metered connection as shown in this Windows Update guide to limit the bandwidth consumed.
+We suggest setting a metered connection as shown in this Windows Update guide to limit the bandwidth consumed.

 Editor’s Note: This post was originally published in August 2019 and has been since revamped and updated in May 2020 for freshness, accuracy, and comprehensiveness.